-Now, to use it as a full environent that can manage observations and rewards, we wrap it with the
+Now, to use it as a full environment that can manage observations and rewards, we wrap it in an

 class SimpleBranching(ecole.environment.Environment): __Dynamics__ = SimpleBranchingDynamics

-SimpleBranching is a fully featured environment as any other in Ecole.
+SimpleBranching class is then an environment as valid as any other in Ecole.

 The constructor arguments are forwarded from the

 env = SimpleBranching(observation_function=None, disable_cuts=False)

 step() are forwarded to the associated